Marvin Lewis: 2016–2018

 The 2016 and 2017 seasons marked a noted decline for the Bengals, who finished 6-9-1 in the former and 7–9 in the latter to fail to qualify the postseason for two consecutive seasons.
 The seasons marked Lewis' first losing records with the team since 2010 and first consecutive losing years since 2008, as well as the first losing seasons and missed playoff appearances after the acquisitions of quarterback Andy Dalton and wide receiver A. J. Green.

 The losing seasons, combined with Lewis' winless playoff record and previous five consecutive first-round eliminations led to speculation towards his future in Cincinnati and the potential end of his coaching tenure.
 This speculation was fueled by a report during the 2017 season that said Lewis was planning to leave the Bengals after his contract expired at the end of the season to pursue other opportunities.
 Following the conclusion of the 2017 regular season, the report was disproved when Lewis signed a two-year contract extension.
 The extension was met with criticism from the media and Bengals fans due to his 0–7 playoff record and only winning 13 out of 32 games in the previous two seasons.

 Despite the criticism towards Lewis' return, the Bengals had a strong start in 2018, leading the AFC North with a 4–1 record by Week 5 and holding a 5–3 record before their bye week.
 After the bye, the team suffered a collapse and lost five consecutive games.
 During the losing streak, Lewis assumed control of the defense when defensive coordinator Teryl Austin was fired.
 Afflicted by season-ending injuries to several players and a struggling defense that ranked last in yards allowed, the Bengals finished the year with a 6–10 record to place at the bottom of their division.
 The season marked the first time since 2008 that the team failed to qualify for the playoffs in three consecutive years and the first time that Lewis had three consecutive seasons with sub-.500 records.

 With a year left on his contract, Lewis and the Bengals announced that they had mutually parted ways following the conclusion of the 2018 season on December 31.
 Lewis finished as the first Bengals head coach to leave the team with an overall winning record since Bill Johnson in 1978.

 Return to college

 Lewis was hired as a special advisor at Arizona State University on May 28, 2019.
 On February 4, 2020, he was promoted to co-defensive coordinator alongside Antonio Pierce.

+Return to the NFL

+On February 1, 2024, Lewis was announced as the assistant head coach of the Las Vegas Raiders under Antonio Pierce after informally advising Pierce after he became the interim head coach of the Raiders in 2023.